Toilets of World Leaders:

 It's hard to distinguish history from myth in Mycenae.
 But somewhere around the 14th Century BC, there really seems to have been a King Agamemnon of Mycenae.
 Agamemnon's brother was Menelaus.
 According to Homer, Menelaus' wife Helen was abducted by Paris of Troy and taken back to his city on the northwest coast of Anatolia.
 Agamemnon then commanded the Achaean forces (what we often mis-label as "Greek" today) in the Trojan War.

-Meanwhile, back in the royal citadel of Mycenae, the above pictures shows King Agamemnon's innermost royal chamber, and therefore the location of his chamber pot.
+Meanwhile, back in the royal citadel of Mycenae, here is King Agamemnon's innermost royal chamber, and therefore the location of his chamber pot.
 Make that his Royal Chamber Pot.

 The Roman Senate Latrine